afshinamighi/Courses/basecamp/readme.md

 ## Learning Outcomes

-*Note: In the following learning outcomes the level and complexity of Python programs, problem statements and solutions will be determined based on what have been covered during the four units.
-For details read the learning outcomes of each unit.*
+*Note: In the following learning outcomes the level and complexity of Python programs, problem statements and solutions will be determined based on what have been covered during the four Archs.
+For details read the learning outcomes of each Arch.*

-As a result of participating in the **Full Program with Four Units**, each individual student will be able to:
+As a result of participating in the **Full Program with Four Archs**, each individual student will be able to:

 1. Determine if Informatica is her/his choice of study.
 2. Determine if software engineering is her/his future career to pursue.